eatyrghost/grunt-clientlibs/README.md

 ```

 For each client library you need to add files to, create a child object on the `includes` object with a `js` array, a `css` array, or both.

+You can also use this includes node to optionally turn off minification at a client library level.
+Ideal if you run into conflicts with the AEM YUI Compressor.

 You must order these includes in the order you expect them - they do not get the benefit of the dependency ordering logic as they cannot be notated.
 You will also need to be aware that these are included _before_ your sources and thus should not be dependent on them.